Special Authority - Early Childhood Teachers

 Registration recognises the professional standing of early childhood teachers in the community.

 On 1 January 2012, the Education and Care Services National Law 2010 (the National Law) and Regulations 2010 came into effect, which describe the regulatory requirements for education and care services for children in Australia.

 Transitional provisions for early childhood teachers

 The National Law contains a transitional provision for a person working as an early childhood teacher.
-This provision applies on and after 1 January 2014 and before 1 January 2020.
+This provision applies on and after 1 January 2014.

 Are you eligible to be recognised as equivalent to an early childhood teacher?